Ancient Wisdom Meets Modern Science

-Where do you think things like lavender-scented shampoo and lemon-scented soaps come from?
+Where do you think things such as lavender-scented shampoo and lemon-scented soaps come from?

-However, because of mass production and commercialization, many essential oils are both less present in today’s products plus don’t have the same health-giving abilities they used to.
+However, because of mass production and commercialization, many essential oils are both less present in today’s products plus don’t have the same attributes they used to.

-Historically, the plants used to make essential oils were grown organically — without pesticides, herbicides and genetically modified organisms (GMOs).
+Historically, the plants used to make essential oils were grown organically — without pesticides and herbicides.
 In part, they were grown that way because toxic chemicals like that did not exist.
-Equally, people also knew the real power of essential oils comes from their connection to nature.
+People also knew the real power of essential oils comes from their connection to nature.

 Sadly, that’s not the case for many essential oils today.
-Most essential oils on the market are neither organic nor are they non-GMO.
+Most essential oils on the market are not organic.

-In fact, in the modern world, there are 4 grades of essential oils you need to look out for:
+In fact, in the modern world, I believe (in my opinion) there are 4 grades of essential oils you need to look out for:

-How do you begin the process for the best essential oils?
+How would I describe the process for high-quality essential oils?
 Well, it starts with planting high-quality plants in nutrient-dense organic soil.
 Then these herbs or plants must be harvested when their beneficial compounds are most available.

 Most commercially available essential oils are nothing more than a man-made concoction of synthetic chemicals, an ineffective combination of water, cheap oil and inorganic chemicals.

-In summary, an ideal essential oil should be:
+In summary, I believe an ideal essential oil should be:

 1) Certified Organic